One More Victim: The question of what drove Burros

+Kirkus wrote that it "[gave] no final answers to this sort of question", while Carol Eckberg of the Library Journal wrote that the authors had "attempted more than can be satisfactorily developed in this type of book", but recommended it as fascinating.
 Reviewer Nat Hentoff wrote an unfavorable review of the book for The New York Times Book Review.
 Hentoff had previously criticized Rosenthal's work and performance in The Village Voice, as well as the Times as a whole; Gelb and Rosenthal wondered if he had been given their book to review out of spite by an editor irritated with them.
 In his review, Hentoff acknowledged the work as a "competent piece of reporting", but said it lacked more direct insights from Burros himself, which were impossible.
 Hentoff praised the sections on the American Jewish experience and how they covered the American Nazi Party, and the ultimate lead up to his death.
 He concluded by arguing that he expected Burros to be "more complex, more confused, more riven, and perhaps more redeemable, than 'One More Victim' reveals".

 Psychiatrist David Abrahamsen took issue with Hentoff's criticisms over the book lacking a proper explanation, saying it did have clear indications for what led him there.
 Abrahamsen theorized that the book's evidence indicated that Burros's antisemitism stemmed from feeling rejected by the Jewish community after his grandfather died and his Rabbi left him and possibly due to mental illness.
 Hentoff responded to Abrahamsen, saying that though there had been good biographical books written after the death of a subject, they were "based on much, much more information".
 Eight days later, reviewer Eliot Fremont-Smith wrote a positive review, also for the Times, though he too noted that it did not clearly answer the personal question of Burros's background.
 He argued the true story was perhaps unknowable.
-Neo-Nazi serial killer Frank Spisak read the book and found Burros relatable.
-He murdered three people in racially motivated attacks in the 1980s.